 - For Parents: If your provider has non-competes on their employees, how happy are they?
 And if they aren’t happy, how effective are they?
 Figure out for yourself what the fundamental motivation for your provider is.
 Use your own moral compass to judge the owners’ ethics and morality.

-- For Providers/ Clinics who slap non-competes on young unsuspecting individuals looking to change lives through their work: What’s truly the mission of your business?
+- For Providers/ Clinics who slap non-competes on young unsuspecting individuals looking to change lives through their work: What’s your business’s mission?
 Are you really working to help individuals with autism?
 Reassess your purpose and raison d’être.
 This is what gives our entire field a bad name.
 If you’ve been fortunate to make something out of opportunities provided to you, why do you want to prevent others from doing so?
 In Eisenhower’s words, “you don’t lead people by hitting them over the head – that’s assault, not leadership”.

 - For Employees under non-competes as well as potential employees looking for employment in the field of ABA (or elsewhere):

-◦ If you’re already employed by a clinic with a non-compete, do your research about state law.
+◦ If you’re already employed by a clinic with a non-compete, research state law.
 Seek out your own legal advice… understand the “blue-pencil” test, other relevant scope issues and what that means for your contract and your home state.
-Ask your employer why its ok to prevent you from earning a livelihood in a field where you’re helping others.
+Ask your employer why preventing you from earning a livelihood in a field where you’re helping others is okay.

-◦ If you’re a potential employee, a recent graduate or new to the workforce in general, ask why your prospective employer has a practice of non-competes?
+◦ If you’re a potential employee, a recent graduate or new to the workforce in general, ask why your prospective employer has a practice of non-competes.
 Do they own your productive existence?
-What trade secrets or patents are you expected to garner providing therapy to children with autism?
+What trade secrets or patents are you expected to garner in providing therapy to children with autism?